 What to Do Next?

 Join us for Hoshin Kanri Remotely--Aligning and Executing on Your Organizational Objectives.
 Through this 9-week learning experience, you will sharpen your leadership skills and develop a deeper understanding of hoshin planning (also referred to as strategy development and deployment).
-The next class starts May 21.
+The next class is taught by Mark Reich and starts August 13, 2021.
 Learn more and register.